Green-Software-Foundation/if-plugins/src/lib/sci/README.md

 ## Returns

-- `carbon`: the total carbon, calculated as the sum of `operational-carbon` and `embodied-carbon`, in gCO2eq
+- `carbon`: the total carbon, calculated as the sum of `carbon-operational` and `carbon-embodied`, in gCO2eq
 - `sci`: carbon expressed in terms of the given functional unit

 ## Calculation